Tuesday 25th February

 I had a feeling I needed to stay longer at the same hotel I checked into last night, so I decided to stay another night.
-I walked over to 7 eleven it seemed get a hot dog, and a few other things my eyes came to rest upon.
+I walked over to 7-eleven to get a hot dog, and a few other things.

 Bill the white bearded man

-Bill also talked about his passed as a Sergeant in Vietnam where he had been wounded in the shoulder during one of two tours.
-It seemed like life for Bill was one long battle.
+Bill also talked about his past as a Sergeant in Vietnam where he had been wounded in the shoulder during one of two tours.
+It seemed like Bill’s life was one long battle.

-In 1980 on the way to school his wife and 8 year old son had been run down by person driving 90 miles per hour in a school zone.
+In 1980 on the way to school his wife and 8 year old son had been run down while the driver was going 90 miles per hour in a school zone.
 They both died, and Bill was out to find the driver and take his revenge.
-Bill was able to find the driver in a bar and sat down at the same time and laid a gun on the table in front of them both and told the killer to grab it.
-He was ready with a gun in the inside of his jacket, and just waited.
-But suddenly he decided that he did not want to go through with it and began walking away when suddenly the killer picket up the gun and shot Bill in the back.
-Bill was able to turn around and shot the murderer, killing the man who had taken his wife and son away from him.
-Bill was punished with 2 years in prison for killing a man, but his life was ruined and he began to drink heavily and have since been drinking almost every day.
+Bill was able to find the driver in a bar and sat down next to him and laid a gun on the table in front of them both and told the killer to grab it.
+Bill was ready with a gun on the inside of his jacket, and just waited.
+But suddenly he decided not to go through with it and began walking away.
+The killer picket up the gun and shot Bill in the back.
+Bill was able to turn around and shot the driver, killing the man who had taken his wife and son away from him.
+Bill was imprisoned for 2 years for killing a man, but his life was ruined and he began drinking heavily and have since been drinking almost every day.
 He has also been to multiple detox stations and have at times been able to stay off alcohol, but when I meet him he had taken a pint of whisky a few hours earlier.